 Including PI subjected to information minimization, linking, integration, inference, transfer, derivation, aggregation, and anonymization,

-Over the lifecycle of the .
+Over the lifecycle of the PI.

 Example

 A third party has acquired specific PI, consistent with agreed permissions for use.
 Before using the PI, the third party has implemented functionality ensuring that the usage of the PI is consistent with these permissions.